 TRP Information Session: November 5, 5:00 - 6:00 pm.
 Avery building, Round Rock campus, room 453.

-The Teacher Recruitment Program (TRP) provides an accelerated pathway for individuals seeking initial teacher certification, who already hold a baccalaureate degree.
+The Teacher Recruitment Program (TRP) provides an accelerated pathway for individuals, who hold a baccalaureate, who are seeking initial teacher certification.
 Two initial teacher certification pathways are available through TRP:

 TRP is a full-certification program including 18 hours of graduate initial teacher certifcation course work and 14 weeks of student teaching, typically completed in two semesters of full-time attendance.
 The coursework may begin in either the Fall or Spring semesters.
 The first semester classes are delivered at the Round Rock campus.
 Field experiences are delivered on-site in local area public schools.
 Due to the accelerated nature of the Teacher Recruitment Program a substantial portion of the program requires a daytime commitment in public schools.